chickey96/artsy/README.md

 # Artsy

 ## Background and Overview
-Artsy is an Etsy clone that functions as a platform for artists to sell their work.
-All of the seed data is my original artwork with the exception of my cousin's flower arrangements.
+[Artsy](https://artsy-00.herokuapp.com/#/) is an Etsy clone featuring my original artwork

+## Technologies
+* AWS/CloudFront
+  * product images stored with Amazon Web Services, with CloudFront deployed to reduce load time
+* Postgres database
+  * all other data is stored with a Postgres database
+* Ruby on Rails/React
+  * Ruby on Rails on the backend with React on the frontend

 ## Functionality
 * View and search for products